skomo83/jetson-setup/README.md

 ./init.sh

-#once done then simply call setup to run the scripts
+#once done then simply call setup to run the scripts. usbnvme.sh to be run first if using the LINDY43095
 ./setup.sh